-Mental Health First Aid helps people understand that mental illnesses and addictions are real, common and treatable, and that it's okay to seek help.
+Mental Health First Aid helps people understand that mental illnesses and addictions are real, common, and treatable, and that it's okay to seek help.
 Research demonstrates this program's effectiveness in improving knowledge of mental illness and substance use, removing fear and misunderstanding, and enabling those trained to offer concrete assistance.
-Mental Health First Aid is proven to be effective and is listed in SAMHSA's National Registry of Evidence Based Programs and Practices.
+Mental Health First Aid is proven to be effective and is listed in Substance Abuse and Mental Health Services Administration's National Registry of Evidence Based Programs and Practices.

 How Do I Register for a MHFA Training?

-Please keep in mind that you must attend the full 8 hours of training in order to be certified.
+Each staff/faculty training is scheduled from 8 a.m. until 5 p.m., and each student training is scheduled from 9 a.m. until 6 p.m. on Saturdays.
+The trainings are held in the Alumni Room on the first floor of Student Counseling Service (5555 S. Woodlawn Ave.).
+Please keep in mind that you must attend the full eight hours of training in order to be certified.
 Continuing education units (CEUs) are also available for those who are interested.